Secure Digital Semantic Communications: Fundamentals, Challenges, and Opportunities

 \subsubsection{Attacks on Deterministic Modulation}

-Deterministic modulation explicitly inserts a quantizer-dequantizer interface to convert continuous semantic information into discrete representations as bits, symbols, or indices.
-This discretization exposes hard decision boundaries and explicit mapping rules, allowing attackers to cause large semantic distortions with small perturbations by forcing quantization or decision boundaries can be amplified into discrete changes that propagate through decoding and lead to erroneous semantic decoding outcomes.
+Deterministic modulation inserts a quantizer-dequantizer interface to convert continuous semantic information into discrete representations such as bits, symbols, or indices.
+This discretization exposes hard decision boundaries and fixed mapping rules.
+As a result, small but structured perturbations near quantization or decision boundaries can be amplified into discrete changes that propagate through decoding and lead to erroneous semantic decoding outcomes.